samcurteis/ga-project-4-frontend/README.md

 After completing the search page I realised that users could only find content if they knew what to search for, and there was no way for users to discover authors or poems that they didn’t know about.
 I had created index pages before but none that handled such large amounts of data, so I had to find a way of splitting the data into smaller chunks that could be easier to surf.

  I decided to arrange them into alphabetical categories, but whereas before I might have used a filter function on the frontend to achieve this, I realised that would not be ideal in this circumstance as it would mean calling all of the data at once, which slowed down the speed of the app significantly.
-To resolve this issue I thought I would see if there’d be a way of doing the same thing in the backend, and came across Django’s ‘startswith’ filter option, as well as ‘Q’, which allowed me to exclude ‘the’ at the beginning of poems which would overpopulate the ‘T’ category.
+To resolve this issue I thought I would see if there’d be a way of doing the same thing in the backend, and came across Django’s `startswith` filter option, as well as ‘Q’, which allowed me to exclude ‘the’ at the beginning of poems which would overpopulate the ‘T’ category.

  ```
  class PoemIndexSearchView(APIView):